Michael, 32, is an experienced presenter and football commentator, who has been working in the industry from the age of 15.

 He dedicates a lot of his time to training new presenters, programming the output and indeed broadcasting his own show.

-You can hear him on Fridays from 1-3pm he hosts The Score, a sports talk show which mixes lively debate and listener participation with interviews with some of the country's biggest sporting stars.
+You can hear him every Fridays at 1pm when he hosts The Score, a sports talk show which mixes lively debate and listener participation with interviews with some of the country's biggest sporting stars.

 Michael has become a familiar figure for football fans in Northern Ireland through his work as a commentator and reporter for